From Automated Penetration Testing to Continuous Security Validation

 The results of these simulated internal and external attacks are then compared to the performance of detection and response tools to evaluate their efficacy.

-Key Benefits of Mature Automated Pen-Testing
+Key Benefits of Mature Automated Pen Testing

-Security Benefits of Automated Pen-Testing
+Security Benefits of Automated Pen Testing

-• Full visibility of security posture: The discrepancy between the simulated attacks launched and those detected, prevented, or mitigated provides a bird’s eye view of where security gaps are.
+• Full visibility of security posture: The discrepancy between the simulated attacks launched and those detected, prevented, or mitigated provides a bird’s eye view of where gaps are.

 • Security drift monitoring: The availability of exact risk level measurements allows easy monitoring of potential deterioration in real-time, enabling taking corrective measures as soon as any variance from accepted baselines is detected.